ykk136/klogg/README.md

 https://user-images.githubusercontent.com/1620716/117588567-bea39100-b12c-11eb-990a-90a667bcaeaa.mp4

 List of glogg issues that have been fixed/implemented in klogg can be found [here](https://github.com/variar/klogg/discussions/302).

-### Prominent features of dev-builds compared to latest stable release:
-* support for files with more than 2147483647 lines
-* much faster regular expressions search (2-4 times)
-* ability to combine regular expressions with boolean operators (AND, OR, NOT)
-* configurable shortcuts
-* list of configurable predefined regular expression patterns
-* better dark mode
-* build scripts allow to use more dependencies from OS packages instead of vendored versions

 List of all changes can be found [here](https://github.com/variar/klogg/milestone/8?closed=1).